Oceania: Modern history

-One of the first land offensives in Oceania was the Occupation of German Samoa in August 1914 by New Zealand forces.
+One of the first land offensives in Oceania was the occupation of German Samoa in August 1914 by New Zealand forces.
 The campaign to take Samoa ended without bloodshed after over 1,000 New Zealanders landed on the German colony.
 Australian forces attacked German New Guinea in September 1914.
 A company of Australians and a British warship besieged the Germans and their colonial subjects, ending with a German surrender.

 The attack on Pearl Harbor by the Japanese Imperial General Headquarters, was a surprise military strike conducted by the Imperial Japanese Navy against the United States naval base at Pearl Harbor, Hawaii, on the morning of 7 December 1941.
 The attack led to the United States' entry into World War II.
-The Japanese subsequently invaded New Guinea, Solomon Islands and other Pacific islands.
+The Japanese subsequently invaded New Guinea, the Solomon Islands, and other Pacific islands.
 The Japanese were turned back at the Battle of the Coral Sea and the Kokoda Track campaign before they were finally defeated in 1945.
 Some of the most prominent Oceanic battlegrounds were the Battle of Bita Paka, the Solomon Islands campaign, the Air raids on Darwin, the Kokoda Track, and the Borneo campaign.
 The United States fought the Battle of Guam from 21 July to 10 August 1944, to recapture the island from Japanese military occupation.

-Australia and New Zealand became dominions in the 20th century, adopting the Statute of Westminster Act in 1942 and 1947 respectively.
-In 1946, Polynesians were granted French citizenship and the islands' status was changed to an overseas territory; the islands' name was changed in 1957 to Polynésie Française (French Polynesia).
+Australia and New Zealand became dominions in the 20th century, adopting the Statute of Westminster Act in 1942 and 1947, respectively.
+In 1946, Polynesians were granted French citizenship, and the islands' status was changed to an overseas territory; the islands' name was changed in 1957 to Polynésie Française (French Polynesia).
 Hawaii became a U.S. state in 1959.
 Fiji and Tonga became independent in 1970.
 On 1 May 1979, in recognition of the evolving political status of the Marshall Islands, the United States recognised the constitution of the Marshall Islands and the establishment of the government of the Republic of the Marshall Islands.
-The South Pacific Forum was founded in 1971, which became the Pacific Islands Forum in 2000.
+The South Pacific Forum was founded in 1971, and it became the Pacific Islands Forum in 2000.